Welcome to the first edition of the Centre for Infectious Disease Research in Zambia (CIDRZ) newsletter

 We started this Financial Year 2018 on a high note:

-- the launch of the Lusaka Surge “Tiyende Pamodzi” Campaign on 11thDecember, 2017 by Republican President Edgar Lungu, meant we needed to align our activities to contribute to this strategy by the Ministry of Health and United States President’s Emergency Plan for AIDS Relief (PEPFAR) in Zambia to achieve HIV epidemic control in Lusaka Province over a 12 months’ period.
+- The launch of the Lusaka Surge “Tiyende Pamodzi” Campaign on 11th December, 2017 by the Republican President Edgar Lungu, meant we needed to align our activities to contribute to this strategy by the Ministry of Health, and United States President’s Emergency Plan for AIDS Relief (PEPFAR) in Zambia to achieve HIV epidemic control in Lusaka Province over a 12 months’ period,

 - In a bid to identify and put more people on treatment and care, we introduced Index Testing and Partner Notification.
-Through this strategy, we hope to break the chain of HIV transmission by offering HIV testing services to persons who have been exposed to HIV and link them to HIV treatment, if tested positive, or prevention services if negative.
+Through this strategy, we hope to break the chain of HIV transmission by offering HIV testing services to persons who have been exposed to HIV and link them to HIV treatment, if tested positive; or prevention services if negative,

-- We have also introduced differentiated service delivery models for our clients who are on ART.
+- We also introduced differentiated service delivery models for our clients who are on ART.
 We believe this will address the challenges we have had with adherence to treatment and retention to care.

 Izukanji Sikazwe, MBChB, MPH

 Director and CEO